 12 x 18" version is available for $15

 (A monotype printing activity for all ages)

-Thanks to the generosity of Blue Heron Paper Company, which donated the heavy, high-quality newsprint, and Gramor Development, which paid for the non-toxic, water-soluble inks, rolling pins, plexiglass and other art supplies, young and old will again try their hand at making art through the mechanical process of print-making at Lock Fest on September 13, 2008.
-This popular family activity debuted in 2006, with children's colorful creations hanging from clothespins around the edge of the booth canopy, drying in the sun and adding a bright accent to the heritage display area at the festival.
+Thanks to the generosity of Blue Heron Paper Company, which donated the heavy, high-quality newsprint, and Gramor Development, which paid for the non-toxic, water-soluble inks, rolling pins, plexiglass and other art supplies, young and old tried their hand at making art through the mechanical process of print-making at our first three Lock Fests.
+This popular family activity resulted in an array of children's colorful creations hanging from clothespins around the edge of the booth canopy, drying in the sun and adding a bright accent to the heritage display area at the festival.